800-Hour Accredited Yoga Therapy Program

 (Click “+” to expand sections for further details)

 Yoga therapy requires a unique set of tools.
 Yoga therapy sessions are sequenced very differently from group yoga classes.
 Yoga therapists need to be able to listen and understand verbal and non-verbal cues and language, and to be able to adapt sequencing to meet the individual needs of their clients.
 In this workshop, we will learn how to sequence private therapeutic yoga sessions, with a particular focus on listening and responding to the needs of our students.
-We will also discuss the principles of sequencing for small group therapeutic classes.
+We will also discuss the principles of sequencing for small group yoga therapy classes.

-This workshop is an in-depth exploration of the energetic aspects of Yin Yoga, including the Meridian/Organ systems and the five elements as they relate to the practice.
+This module is an in-depth exploration of the energetic aspects of Yin Yoga, including the Meridian/Organ systems and the five elements as they relate to the practice.
 Teaching methods and class structure will be covered in depth as well as addressing common challenges in teaching Yin Yoga.

-The workshop will explore through the practice of the postures, visual material, and discussion:
+Explore through the practice of the postures, visual material, and discussion:

 - An introduction to the Yin Yoga practice, theory and its benefits.